Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/random.md

 ### Seeding pseudo-random number generators

-By default, the implementation provided in `RandomDataGenerator` uses the JDK-provided PRNG.
-Like most other PRNGs, the JDK generator generates sequences of random numbers based on an initial "seed value."
+By default, the implementation provided in `RandomDataGenerator` uses a Well19937c generator seeded with the system time and its system identity hashcode.
 For the non-secure methods, starting with the same seed always produces the same sequence of values.
 Secure sequences started with the same seeds will diverge.
-When a new `RandomDataGenerator` is created, the underlying random number generators are __not__ initialized.
-The first call to a data generation method, or to a `reSeed()` method initializes the appropriate generator.
-If you do not explicitly seed the generator, it is by default seeded with the current time in milliseconds.
-Therefore, to generate sequences of random data values, you should always instantiate __one__ ` RandomDataGenerator` and use it repeatedly instead of creating new instances for subsequent values in the sequence.
-For example, the following will generate a random sequence of 50 long integers between 1 and 1,000,000, using the current time in milliseconds as the seed for the JDK PRNG:
+To generate sequences of random data values, you should always instantiate __one__ ` RandomDataGenerator` and use it repeatedly instead of creating new instances for subsequent values in the sequence.
+For example, the following will generate a random sequence of 50 long integers between 1 and 1,000,000:

     RandomDataGenerator randomData = new RandomDataGenerator();
     for (int i = 0; i &lt; 1000; i++) {